squeek502/named-character-references/README.md

   - Instead of storing a 'last sibling' flag to denote the end of a list of children, the length of each node's list of children is stored.
 Again, this is mostly done just because there are enough bits available to do so while keeping the DAFSA node within 32 bits.
   - Note: Storing the length of each list of children opens up the possibility of using a binary search instead of a linear search over the children, but due to the consistently small lengths of the lists of children in the remaining DAFSA, a linear search actually seems to be the better option.

+Overall, these changes give the DAFSA implementation about a 2x speedup in the 'raw matching speed' benchmark I'm using.

 ## Data size

 - The 'first layer' contains an array of 52 elements, each 2 bytes large, so that's 104 bytes